-Some of the other official walking tours on offer include the Inspector Morse Tour, the Harry Potter Tour and the JRR Tolkein Tour.
+Some of the other official walking tours on offer include the Morse, Lewis & Endeavour Tour, the Harry Potter Film Sites Tour and the JRR Tolkein Tour.
 There’s also an informal Family Tour, Oxford Film Sites Tour, Oxford Children’s Stories Tour and the Magic, Murder & Mayhem Tour.
 If art and architecture is your thing there are specialist tours on Gargoyles & Grotesques, Tudor Oxford and Stained Glass.

 To be honest, there’s pretty much a tour for everything you can think of.
 Most of these themed tours depart from the Visitor Information Centre at 1.45pm, but you’ll need to book in advance at the special desk inside.
 Not all tours operate on all days, so again, you’ll need to check what’s on when.
 The most popular and regular tour is the University & City Walking Tour described at the top of the page.
-This tour costs £8 for adults (2013 prices) and you can book online via the link at the bottom of the page.
+This tour costs £16 for adults (2019 prices) and you can book online here.

 LOCATION & CONTACT